 Regardless of your scale, you want to foster an environment where everyone can help shape and understand how things get shaped at your company.
 This will inspire deeper involvement from your team, leading individual members to pioneer solutions that further your mission.

-The last rule-breaking situation that Berry encourages leaders to actively address is giving their creative team members the ability to explore and develop their own individual passions.
+The last rule-breaking situation that Breanna encourages leaders to actively address is giving their creative team members the ability to explore and develop their own individual passions.
 This often uncovers a company’s next generation of fire-starters.

-“One thing that comes up regularly, is that you have a very creative person on your team and you want to give them space, with blind faith that they’re going to go out and come up with things that are important,” says Berry.
+“One thing that comes up regularly, is that you have a very creative person on your team and you want to give them space, with blind faith that they’re going to go out and come up with things that are important,” says Breanna.
 “You want to look out for these individuals and let them come up with the ideas that will lead to breakout groups.”

 The drawback here is that when someone introduces a project that they spent the whole weekend on and are super excited about it, the team reflects on the 70 things that are already on your roadmap.